-From North to South, region by region, here are the romantic destinations in Italy to explore with the one you love.
+From North to South, here are the romantic destinations in Italy to discover with the one you love.

-Italy is the country of love.
-Full of romantic views, ancient cities to discover, breathtaking landscapes, it is the ideal place to organize a couple’s holiday.
+Italy is the land of love, full of romantic sights, ancient cities to discover, and breathtaking landscapes.
+It is the ideal place to organise a couple's holiday.

-If you don’t know where to start to plan your next romantic trip, we have selected for you 20 (and more) romantic destinations in Italy, to explore with the person you love.
-We leave?
+If you don't know what to plan for your next romantic trip, here we have 20 romantic Italian destinations to explore with the person you love.
+Are you ready to go?

 Bardonecchia, the ski resort an hour away from Turin, awaits couples who want to have fun in the soft snow that this year has fallen in abundance.
 Excursions and life in the open air are intertwined with small tours in the city center - in particular in the central Via Medail - to meet artisans and restaurants decorated with parties.

 Without forgetting a nice trip to Turin, valid for every occasion and especially for the Valentine’s Day.
 Together you can visit the historic buildings and drink a 'Bicerin' to celebrate the health of the couple.
 Nearby a climb to the Sacra di San Michele will be a kind of token of love so that the relationship continues to improve.

 Visit Turin and Piedmont❯

 The alleys of Alassio that slope down to the sea